 This is not the result of incompetence.
 Accessibility is a specialty many talented web designers simply haven't gotten around to learning.
 There are so many fast-changing technologies related to web design that web designers tend to focus on what they can use every day.

 The result is a website design project stuck in its tracks.
 With a federal project, compliance to Section 508 of the Rehabilitation Act is required, so it's back to the drawing board with its delays and costs.
-With other projects, management may be pressured to accept an inaccessible deliverable in the interests of expediency, hoping to stay under the radar of a complaint from the DoJ or the Office of Civil Rights citing Title II or III of the ADA.
-That brings with it an inability to go back later to the website developers under product liability once a complaint is received, or in the case the website owners decide to just do the right thing and support website visitation by the disabled.
+With other projects, management may be pressured to accept an inaccessible deliverable in the interests of expediency, hoping to stay under the radar of a complaint from the Department of Justice (DoJ) or the Office of Civil Rights (OCR) citing Title II or III of the American Disabilities Act (ADA).

 If you are about to take delivery of a website redesign, immediately commission an accessibility audit so you can bring the results to the web developer and negotiate remediation while you still can.
-If faced with a recalcitrant web designer, a proper audit cites the specific WCAG 2.1 standard sections violated, and you're not faced with, "I've been designing websites for years and I say your website is accessible."
-By the way, the best answer to that is the question, "Then can we have a written guarantee that you will cover fines and remediation costs if a judicial complaint declares your website design is not compliant to the law?"
+A proper audit cites the specific WCAG 2.1 standard sections violated to reduce arguments and get right into remediation.

-Far better is to allow Access2online to become a resource to the design team.
+Better is to allow Access2online to become a resource to the team as the design gets under way.
 You would find us far more interested in helping prevent inaccessibilities than to collect violations.
 Contrary to the misconception that only a final web page can be audited for accessibility, everything from the requirements document to the proposed design concept to the mockups can and should be audited.

 Our solution is to get it right the first time.